approov/shipfast-api-protection/README.md

 ### Dynamic HMAC

-The second attack scenario revealed us that using a static secret on as part of the HMAC algorithm was a weak point, because it allows an attacker to bypass it, thus we need a dynamic HMAC secret, one that is computed at runtime.
+The second attack scenario revealed us that using a static secret on the HMAC algorithm is a weak point, because it allows an attacker to bypass it, thus we need a dynamic HMAC secret, one that is computed at runtime.

 The implementation for the mobile app can be seen in this [lines of code](/app/android/kotlin/ShipFast/app/src/main/java/com/criticalblue/shipfast/api/RestAPI.kt#L259) while the API server equivalent can be seen [here](server/shipfast-api/api/middleware/dynamic-hmac.js#L16).

 #### The Second Defense

-To compute the HMAC secret at runtime we will use something on the request and merge it with the static HMAC secret to give us the dynamic HMAC secret that the HMAC algorithm will use to digitally sign the request, and we go into a lot of more detail on the section *The Second Defense* on this [blog post](https://blog.approov.io/practical-api-security-walkthrough-part-3).
+To compute the HMAC secret at runtime we will use something from the request and merge it with the static HMAC secret to give us the dynamic HMAC secret that the HMAC algorithm will use to digitally sign the request, and we go into a lot of more detail on the section *The Second Defense* on this [blog post](https://blog.approov.io/practical-api-security-walkthrough-part-3).

 #### The Third Attack